SumanthRH/learnings/ray/setup.md

 # Grafana
 `brew install grafana`

+Once this is done, let's configure Grafana's config to work with Ray.
+The default config file path for me is `/opt/homebrew/etc/grafana/grafana.ini`.
+You need to copy the contents in Ray's Grafana config to this path:
+`cp /tmp/ray/session_latest/metrics/grafana/grafana.ini /opt/homebrew/etc/grafana/grafana.ini`

 Start grafana locally with
 `brew services start grafana`.
 Now, grafana should be running on `localhost:3000`
 The default user name and password is `admin/admin`.
 You will be prompted to change your password after the first time.
 Once you log in, make sure to update the profile details to your actual Grafana account.

+With this, you should finally be able to see Ray Metrics!